New bioenergy heating plant for Valio

 The 3.5-megawatt plant will generate steam that is used in heating the Turenki factory and water as well as in heat treatment of products.
 In Turenki, Valio produces UHT milk and cream, extended shelf life (ESL) products, vegetable-based products, and baby foods.

-Long cooperation continues
+Long partnership continues

 Adven has been the energy partner for Valio for a long time at many of its factories, also Turenki.
 The fact that the contract was coming to an end and the major changes in the energy market made Valio look for an alternative to natural gas.
 Following a close competitive tendering, Adven provided the best alternative.